Thomas

 I Believe my strength is the ability to see the overall picture and staying focused on the right details, troubleshooting and problem solving, and finding the balanace between path of least resistance versus the by-the-vendor-book solution.
 Understanding the business and applicable technology, a certain degree of overkill is needed to assure future ability and longviety, but you don't need a V8 to run a Mini Cooper.

-Laptop_Dude I am a bit of a geek, but not the complete a-social nerd that some may think of when they hear the word.
-My diplomatic/people skills, combined with my technical abilities, logical sense, and management experience, I know I could take on nearly any position within IT management.
+Laptop_Dude My diplomatic/people skills, combined with my technical abilities, logical sense, and management experience, I know I could take on nearly any position within IT management.
 I do however have some requierements of my own; must be challinging, involve technology, general sense of humor amongst staff, and I need some hands on time.
-I don't want to get stuck producing and reading reports all day - variety is always a good thing, so medium to small environments usually suits me well.
+The perfect position would be running teams/departments doing operations and engineering of Telecom/SIP/Linux/Cloud based systems of sort .